-State of New Hampshire Department of Health and Human Services Amendment #1 to the Continuum of Care, Next Steps Permanent Housing Program Contract
+State of New Hampshire Department of Health and Human Services Amendment #2

-This 1st Amendment to the Continuum of Care, Next Steps Permanent Housing Program Contract (hereinafter referred to as "Amendment #1") is by and between the State of New Hampshire, Department of Health and Human Services (hereinafter referred to as the "State" or "Department") and Southwestern Community Services, Inc., (hereinafter referred to as "the Contractor"), a nonprofit corporation with a place of business at 63 Community Way, P.O.
-Box 603, Keene, NH 03431-0603.
+This Amendment to the Continuum of Care, SCS Next Steps Permanent Housing Program contract is by and between the State of New Hampshire, Department of Health and Human Services ("State" or "Department") and Southwestern Community Services, Inc. ("the Contractor").

-WHEREAS, pursuant to an agreement (the "Contract") approved by the Governor and Executive Council on March 25, 2020 (Item #8), the Contractor agreed to perform certain services based upon the terms and conditions specified in the Contract and in consideration of certain sums specified; and
+WHEREAS, pursuant to an agreement (the "Contract") approved by the Governor and Executive Council on March 25, 2020 (Item #8), as amended on November 18, 2020 (Item #18) the Contractor agreed to perform certain services based upon the terms and conditions specified in the Contract as amended and in consideration of certain sums specified; and